jaguerra2017/fdsu_prp_framework/commands/create-base-prp-parallel.md

 - Start with pseudocode informed by existing patterns
 - Reference real files and patterns discovered in research
 - Include error handling strategies from similar implementations
-- List tasks in order of completion based on codebase analysis
+- List tasks in order of completion based on codebase analysis of $CODEBASE_PATH

 ### PRP Generation Process